keithalewis/math/vs.md

 Set exponential allows us to express all indicator functions as elements of ${\{0,1\}}^A$.
 It is more common to write this as $2^A$ where $2 = \{0,1\}$.

+!!!
+This is the subobject classifier for sets.

 __Exercise__. _Show $\PP(A)$ is in one-to-one correspondence with $2^A$_.

 __Exercise__. _Show $\PP(A)$ is not in one-to-one correspondence with $A$ if $A$ is non-empty_.